CycloneDX/transparency-exchange-api/tea-leaf/tea-leaf.md

 - __Product name__: A text field
 - __Product version__: A text field, no required syntax
 - __Release date__: A unix timestamp
-- __Pre-Release__: A boolean flag indicating a pre-release (beta, rc)
+- __Pre-release__: A boolean flag indicating a pre-release (beta, rc)
 - __Tco_uuid__: A reference to the TEA Collection objet for this release

 ## Handling the Pre-Release flag

-The Pre-Release flag is used to indicate that this is not a final release.
-For a given Leaf with a UUID, the flag can be set to indicate a "test", "beta", "alfa" or similar non-deployed release.
+The "Pre-release" flag is used to indicate that this is not a final release.
+For a given Leaf with a UUID, the flag can be set to indicate a "test", "beta", "alpha" or similar non-deployed release.
 It can only be set when creating the LEAF.
 The TEA implementation may allow it to be unset (False) once.
 This is to support situations where a object is promoted as is after testing to production version.
 The flag can not be set after initial creation and publication of the leaf.